 - Mongoose Publishing's Strontium Dog RPG.
 The mutant power Missiles allows a mutant to fill his mouth with objects and spit them at opponents to do damage.
 If the mutant uses seeds or gravel a minor amount of damage is done.

-- Yoshi can spit seeds repeatedly in Yoshi's Island, after eating a watermelon.
+- Yoshi can spit seeds repeatedly in Yoshi's Island, after eating a watermelon; enemy monkeys with watermelons can also do this to Yoshi.

 - The latter member of the Banjo-Kazooie pair can do this with a variety of eggs, as well as "lay" them to the rear and, in Banjo-Tooie, use a crosshairs and enter an FPS-style mode in select areas.

-- Chrono Cross has Neofio, with a move Pop Pop Pop
+- Chrono Cross has Neofio, with the move Pop Pop Pop.

-- The entire premise of the game Plants vs. Zombies, although more specifically the Pea Shooter and its offshoots (the Snow Pea, the Repeater, the Threepeater, the Split Pea, and the Gatling Pea).
+- The entire premise of the game Plants vs. Zombies, although it applies best to the Peashooter family, the Guacodile, and the A.K.E.E.

-- Tucker in My Life as a Teenage Robot, while eating/choking on a slice of watermelon.
+- One of shot of Tucker in My Life as a Teenage Robot shows him alternately eating/choking on a slice of watermelon and tears a flower to bits by spitting seeds at it.

-- Momo of Avatar The Last Airbender spits out the seeds of a fruit he eats in rapid sequence.
-Odd, since Avatar averts most of the cartoony tropes.
+- Momo of Avatar: The Last Airbender spits out the seeds of a fruit he eats in rapid sequence.

 - Animaniacs, in which the ammunition was malted milk balls.